anishsingh20/Useful-GenerativeAI-Tools-Repo/README.md

-# Useful-ChatGPT-Prompts
+# Useful-GenerativeAI-Tools-Repo

-This repository has helpful prompts for LLM and Generative AI models like Bard and ChatGPT.
+This repository has valuable automation AI tools to maximize your productivity and make you more effective at what you do.

 Excellent free course on Prompt Engineering for LLM models - https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/